zslajchrt/zslajchrt.github.io/_posts/2015-08-26-developing-protean-applications-part5.md

 often exist primarily in persistence models as boolean or enumeration columns since there is no concept of traits in databases.
-In order to avoid the propagation of object schizophrenia through the domain model, such properties should be converted mapped to traits or interfaces.
+In order to avoid the propagation of object schizophrenia through the domain model, such properties should be converted to traits or interfaces.